pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 ## Config Parameters

-Some of the base components are configured via parameters.
+Some of the base components are configured via parameters in `web.xml`.
 Here's the list.

-### Stripes filter
+### Stripes filter init-params

 Parameter name | Doc
 ------------- | -------------
 ActionResolver.Packages | The package(s) for action lookup.
 By default you need at least <code>woko.actions</code> in there (so that the Woko action beans are found), and you can add your own packages if you need.
 Extension.Packages | The package(s) for Stripes extensions lookup.
 By default you need at least <code>woko.actions</code> in there (so that the Woko extensions are found), and you can add your own packages if you need.
-You might ant to add <code>net.sourceforge.stripes.rpc</code> in order to enable RPC.
+You might ant to add <code>net.sourceforge.stripes.rpc</code> in order to enable [RPC](#rpcjavascript).
 LocalePicker.Locales | The supported locales.
 Localized messages are provided for <code>en,fr</code>.
 ExceptionHandler.Class | The exception handler to be used : <code>net.sourceforge.stripes.exception.DelegatingExceptionHandler</code>.
 DelegatingExceptionHandler.Packages | The packages to scan for exception handlers.
 Requires <code>woko.exceptions.handlers</code>, and you can add your own to specialize exception handling.

-### web.xml
+### web.xml context-params

 Module | Parameter name | Doc
 ------------- | ------------- | -------------